 I hope this has been of some assistance to you.
-As a hypnotherapist who uses a combination of CBT (cognitive behavioural therapy) and hypnosis, I can help you use the power of your subconscious mind to decrease stress and anxiety, and help you create the vision for your future.
+As a hypnotherapist who uses the complete system of CBT (cognitive behavioural therapy) and hypnosis, I can help you realise the power of your subconscious mind to decrease stress and anxiety, and help you create the vision for your future.

 - Olendzki, N., Elkins, G. R., Slonena, E., Hung, J. & Rhodes, J.R.
 (2020).
 Mindful Hypnotherapy to Reduce Stress and Increase Mindfulness: A Randomized Controlled Pilot Study.
 International Journal of Clinical and Experimental Hypnosis, 68(2), p151-166. https://doi.org/10.1080/00207144.2020.1722028

 - Elkins, G. R., & Olendzki, N. (2019).
 Mindful hypnotherapy: The basics for clinical practice.
 New York, NY: Springer Publishing Company, LLC.

 - Kabat-Zinn, J. (1994).
 Wherever you go, there you are: Mindfulness meditation in everyday life.
 New York, NY: Hyperion.